eulersson/LSystemsMaya/README.md

 ###Examples
 ![](https://raw.githubusercontent.com/docwhite/LSystemsMaya/master/examples/example.png)
 This is a quick generation using 3 different presets.
+It's more a general overview.
+Now I will comment some nice results I got.
+Major part of them are included in the preset buttons in the UI, try to mess around with them.

 ![](https://raw.githubusercontent.com/docwhite/LSystemsMaya/master/examples/example_preset1.png)
 The first preset uses this L-System: